Kairn/cance/README.md

 Specifications for the C programming language.
 Similar to Java SE (8, 11, 17, etc.) editions for the Java language.
 Important ones include:
 1. ANSI C (C89): The first and most stable version of C, ratified in 1989.
 2. C99: Published in 1999 with many new (and a few broken ones too) features introduced.
 Use it at your own risk.
 3. C11: Ratified in 2011.
-"Fixed" broken C99 features but still considered relatively "new" with its own risks.
+"Fixed" broken C99 features but still considered relatively "new".
+Some of the new features may not have been implemented at the time of this writing.
 4. C17: The most current standard (as of 2022).
 No new features.

 ### Header File